LBD Gargoyle

-The LBD-1 Gargoyle (later KSD-1, KUD-1 and RTV-N-2) was an American air-to-surface missile developed during World War II by McDonnell Aircraft for the United States Navy.
+The LBD-1 Gargoyle (later KSD-1, KUD-1 and RTV-N-2) is an American air-to-surface missile developed during World War II by McDonnell Aircraft for the United States Navy.
 One of the precursors of modern anti-ship missiles, it was extensively used as a test vehicle during the late 1940s.

 Design and development

 Following the successful use of the German Henschel Hs 293 and Fritz-X guided bombs in combat during 1943, a requirement was issued by the U.S. Navy that October for a guided weapon based on similar principles.
 Assigned as part of the Glomb ("glide bomb") project, the weapon was code-named "Gargoyle", and following the completion of design work in the summer of 1944, McDonnell Aircraft was awarded a contract for a test-and-evaluation production run of 400 Gargoyles in September, given the designation LBD-1.

 Intended for carriage by carrier-based aircraft, Gargoyle was of fairly conventional small-aircraft design, weighing 1500 lb when ready for launch, and fitted with a low-mounted 8 ft 6 in wing and v-tail attached to a streamlined fuselage, 10 ft 1 in in length, containing a 1000 lb armor-piercing bomb.
 An Aerojet solid-propellant rocket, of the JATO type and providing 1000 lbf of thrust, was fitted to provide terminal boost to 600 mph, and guidance was by radio command, the missile being tracked visually via a flare mounted in the tail section.
 The effective range of Gargoyle was 5 mi when released at an altitude of 27000 ft.